Buckner, Missouri

 Buckner is a city in Jackson County, Missouri, United States.
 The population was 2,945 at the 2020 census.
 For decades it was best known for TV and radio commercials promoting local automobile dealership Lasater Ford, run by the Lasater brothers, Wilson and Milton and later Halverson Ford.
 It is part of the Kansas City metropolitan area.

 Geography

-Buckner is located at (39.134806, -94.198223).
 According to the United States Census Bureau, the city has a total area of 1.79 sqmi, all land.

+The city of Buckner is split into three wards and is located in northeastern Jackson County along US 24.